Messages and Actions

 optional MinQty default = 0.0

-Default values cannot refer to the literal it but can refer to other incoming fields or state values, or call a function to calculate a value.
-A defaulted optional field in the model is considered as required for the rest of the model as it is guaranteed to have a value.
+It is important to note that a defaulted optional field in the model is considered as required for the rest of the model as it is guaranteed to have a value.
 If a field is imported both as req and opt and used in the state then it is an ambiguous value as defined in the Assignable section, and then the optional import (such as above) must have a default value.

 Ignored imports